zedithx/JavaAndroidFE/README.md

 </p>

 </br>
 This app was done for a school project entering our second year for the 50.001 module "Introduction To Information Systems And Programming".
-We only had about 5 weeks to learn app development from scratch and execute this project.
+We only had about 5 weeks to learn app development from scratch and execute this project.</br>

 We also achieved 3rd place out of 30 teams in the course, judged by Singtel Engineers.
 Check out here to view our full report!